ryanjustindejesus/Incident-Response-2---Brute-Force-Attempt---Linux/README.md

 ## Incident Management Playbook
 - <b>Incident Description</b>
-    - This incident involves observation of potential brute force attempts against a Windows VM.
+    - This incident involves observation of potential brute force attempts against a Linux Syslog.

 - <b>Initial Response Actions</b>
     - Verify the authenticity of the alert or report.